Robotic Technology Transforming Therapeutic GI

-Easy Endoscopic Removal
+Endoscopic Removal of Complex Lesions

 The Need

-In addition, today’s alternatives have substantial drawbacks:
+Current alternatives have substantial faults:

 Open or laparoscopic procedures